-rene joined as a panellist on 'From profitability to opportunity: The nvestor view on the tech downturn' at he TLA & GTA Investor Showcase 4.0 of IUK and LSE new partnership to discuss creating a continuum of public and private support that aims to drive investment into the UK's scaling companies.
+Irene joined as a panellist on 'From profitability to opportunity: The investor view on the tech downturn' at the TLA & GTA Investor Showcase 4.0

 SUI was a lead partner at the SME XPO 2023.
 Organised by the Evening Standard, focussed on scaling businesses and dedicated to ambitious SME founders and decision-makers looking to scale.